You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for tigecycline

-Tigecycline, a broad-spectrum antibiotic, has been a valuable addition to the arsenal against multi-drug resistant (MDR) infections.
-However, the emergence of resistance to this antibiotic is a growing concern, particularly in the case of enterococci.
-In this article, we'll delve into the possibility of enterococci developing resistance to tigecycline and explore the implications for patient care.
+Tigecycline, a broad-spectrum antibiotic, has been a valuable addition to the arsenal of treatments for various bacterial infections.
+However, concerns have been raised about the potential for enterococci to develop resistance to this medication.
+In this article, we will delve into the world of antibiotic resistance, exploring the possibility of enterococci developing resistance to tigecycline and the implications for public health.

 What are Enterococci?

-Enterococci are a type of Gram-positive bacteria that are commonly found in the human gut.
-They are opportunistic pathogens, meaning they can cause infections in people with compromised immune systems or those who are already ill.
-Enterococci are known for their ability to develop resistance to antibiotics, making them a significant public health concern.
+Enterococci are a type of bacteria that are commonly found in the human gut.
+While they are generally harmless, certain strains of enterococci can cause infections, particularly in individuals with compromised immune systems.
+These bacteria are known for their ability to develop resistance to antibiotics, making treatment challenging.

 Mechanisms of Resistance

-Enterococci can develop resistance to tigecycline through several mechanisms, including:
+Resistance to tigecycline can occur through various mechanisms, including:

-* Efflux pumps: Enterococci can produce efflux pumps that actively remove tigecycline from the cell, reducing its effectiveness.
+* Efflux pumps: These pumps can remove tigecycline from the bacterial cell, reducing its effectiveness.

 Conclusion